Believing A Man Can Fly for over Four Decades!

 –Jim Bowers, Editor

-41 years ago today, Superman-The Movie was released to worldwide audiences and a cinema classic that will go down as the grandfather of comic book movies was born.
+Superman-The Movie was released to worldwide audiences beginning on December 15, 1978, a cinema classic that will go down as the grandfather of comic book movies was born.
 There will never be enough praise, thanks or appreciation we can send to all those involved but we’ll certainly continue to try.

 Jim Bowers and I would like to continue our thanks with these 40th Anniversary videos as a simple reminder to all the hard work and various techniques that went into the pre-digital age of special effects.